 The first septic tank

-As a result of the build up of waste, cesspits were invented in the 16th century.
+As a result of the build-up of waste, cesspits were invented in the 16th century.
 These were underground chambers near houses and dwellings where wastewater was sent to.
 Liquid waste seeped into the soil and solid waste was removed by tradesmen using shovels and wagons.
 This only happened every 8 to 10 years so at that point the waste was so toxic, tradesmen often suffocated.
 Not only that, groundwater sources were being contaminated by cesspits and causing outbreaks of waterborne diseases.
 As a result, stricter regulations for proper cesspit construction and maintenance were introduced.

 In the mid 19th century, a man named Jean-Louis Mouras invented the “Fosse Mouras”.
 This was a type of cesspit that used two underground concrete chambers.
 The first held the solid waste while liquid waste flowed to a second tank before exiting into the soil.
 He made an unexpected discovery when he found far less solid material inside the first tank than expected.
 Lo and behold, the first septic tank was invented.
-In this sense of the word, “septic” refers to the conditions inside the tank that cause the breakdown of the solid waste.
+In this sense of the word, “septic” refers to the conditions inside the tank that causes the breakdown of the solid waste.

 Modern Wastewater Treatment Plants